 - Personal property damage, including the costs of replacing the defective product

 Importantly, though, 42 Pennsylvania Consolidated Statutes §5524 sets a time limit of two years after the date of the injury to file a product liability claim with a nearby attorney.
-Help from a seasoned product liability lawyer at Ostroff Injury Law can be vital to building a strong case before this strict deadline passes.
+Help from a seasoned product liability lawyer at Ostroff Godshall Injury and Accident Lawyers can be vital to building a strong case before this strict deadline passes.

 Get in Touch with a Lewisburg Defective Products Attorney Today

 It can be challenging to take legal action after being hurt by a dangerous product, especially if you don’t have guidance from an experienced attorney.
-Help from a winning attorney at Ostroff Injury Law can make all the difference in the outcome of your case.
+Help from a winning attorney at Ostroff Godshall Injury and Accident Lawyers can make all the difference in the outcome of your case.

 Speak with a Lewisburg defective products lawyer about your situation in a free consultation.
 You will not pay us anything unless and until we get you the payment you need for your losses, so give us a call today.